-Vaccines help keep people safe from different diseases and illnesses, but are they safe during pregnancy?
+Vaccines help protect people from different diseases and illnesses, but are they safe during pregnancy?
+Read on to learn more about vaccines and its possible effects on your pregnancy.

 In this article: